dj-io/blu/sunday-cli/README.md

 ### Setting up developer mode

- `Developer mode enables additional CLI commands (e.g., apollo build and apollo deploy) that are not available in production.
+ `Developer mode enables additional CLI commands (e.g., sun build and sun deploy) that are not available in production.
 Follow these steps to configure and use developer mode:`

 ---